Danger Room. Activated. Simulation In Progress.

 Sam Page: Page has the All-American looks I expect Scott Summers to possess and I know from the roles he’s played that he can be charming and

 self-deprecating or uncertain at times.
 He can also pull off humor when needed.
 The only concern I have is that Page may not have enough star power to capture the role of X-Men leader.
-Of course, I’m also okay with the potential story line where Jean Grey is more of a leader for the group, as she is the the latest comic series X-Men: Blue.
+Of course, I’m also okay with the potential storyline where Jean Grey is more of a leader for the group, as she is the latest comic series X-Men: Blue.

 And pitted against either Eastwood or Rheon as Wolverine would be great on screen yum for fans to lap up, and he’d pair great with either Levy or McAdams as Jean (although I’d kill to see him and Levy in a tender and romantic scene together!!).

 Bomer could do well in the role of Cyclops.
-He has enough on screen presence to not fade into the background when stronger (and let’s face it) more interesting characters are on screen.
-He has no difficult playing the stone faced leader, but can show both affection and humor.
+He has enough on-screen presence to not fade into the background when stronger (and let’s face it) more interesting characters are on screen.
+He has no difficulty playing the stone-faced leader, but can show both affection and humor.

 Depth Previously Ignored.